24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 - statutory remedies, such as those under the Australian Consumer Law for misleading and deceptive conduct or ﬁnes and penalties under other statutes.

-Contractual counterparties are entitled to liquidate their losses by contract in Australia, provided that such liquidated losses are a genuine pre-estimate of the loss which will be suffered by a party if the given circumstance occurred, and that such losses are not penal in nature and therefore unenforceable.
+Contractual counterparties are entitled to liquidate their losses by contract in Australia, provided that such liquidated losses are a genuine pre-estimate of the loss which will be suﬀered by a party if the given circumstance occurred, and that such losses are not penal in nature whereby they will be unenforceable.
 Delay and performance liquidated damages are typically provided for in construction contracts in Australia.

 Standardised contracts are often (although not always) used in construction and infrastructure contracting in Australia.
-The principal and contractor agree at the outset of negotiations which (if any) form of standardised contract will be used as a basis for negotiations, and then agree on departures from that standard form to tailor the contract to the specific risks of the project, parties and risk allocation sought for the project.
-Large contractors or large procurers of construction or engineering services may also have their own corporate 'preferred/standard' form contracts.
+The principal and contractor agree at the outset of negotiations which (if any) form of standardised contract will be used as a basis for negotiations, and then agree on departures from that standard form to tailor the contract to the speciﬁc risks of the project, parties and risk allocation sought for the project.
+Large contractors or large procurers of construction or engineering services, including governments and specific government departments may also have their own corporate 'preferred/standard' form contracts.

 Standardised contracts are rarely used unamended.